-Another station owned by the iHeartMedia brand, WKTU is a channel dedicated to Rhythmic Hot AC music, and it broadcasts around New York City.
+Another station owned by the iHeartMedia brand, WKTU, is a channel dedicated to Rhythmic Hot AC music that is broadcast around New York City.
 The transmitter is also located at the Empire State Building, just like WLTW Lite.

 WKTU has hosted various live events, including their annual “BeatStock” festival, which has featured artists like Calvin Harris, Ariana Grande, and Jennifer Lopez.

 KEXP 90.3 FM is a listener-supported public radio station in Washington, Seattle.